ONSdigital/dp-data-pipelines/docs/pipeline-process-requirements.md

 # Data Transformation and Validation Pipeline input requirements

 This document outlines the [input requirements](#inputs) for files to be submitted to the Data Transformation and Validation (DTV) pipeline.
 All pipeline submissions **must** include a `manifest.json` file for configuring the pipeline, and a `metadata.json` for metadata about the included dataset.
-Details of the fields that should be included in `manifest.json` are [outlined below](#manifestjson-structure).

 ## Inputs

 The DTV pipeline is triggered when one or more .zip files are uploaded to the designated AWS S3 bucket.
-Each .zip file should contain the file(s) to be transformed, a `metadata.json` with necessary relevant information about the dataset, and a `manifest.json` file for configuring the pipeline.
+Each .zip file should contain the data file(s) to be published, a `metadata.json` with necessary relevant information about the dataset, and a `manifest.json` file for configuring the pipeline.

 ### Manifest + Metadata file specifications